 If you’re new to caravanning then walking into a leisure shop showroom (or browsing their website) can be daunting.
 You’ll see an array of camping and caravanning equipment laid out in front of you.
 But what are caravan essentials and what’s nice to have or just plain unnecessary caravan equipment?
 Below you’ll find our recommended caravan packing list.

-I hope this post will help you decide what are your caravan essentials and what to pack for a caravan holiday.
+I hope this post will help you decide what are your caravan must haves and what to pack for a caravan holiday.

 *This post contains affiliate links*